-Launching a satellite network to connect existing satellites to Earth 24/7.
+A real-time satellite network connecting space to Earth 24/7.

 Silently circling thousands of miles above the earth, remote sensing satellites gather data that helps feed, organize, and protect millions.
 They provide crucial weather data, help optimize industrial-scale agriculture, track vital industrial assets, aid in disaster response, and more.
 But these satellites, for all that they empower, remain hamstrung by the unalterable geography of our planet.